arximboldi/lager/doc/modularity.rst

        }, act);
    }

-It is possible that the parent reducer also needs to do more work to integrate the result.

 Composing effects
 ~~~~~~~~~~~~~~~~~

 All the previous reducers do not produce side-effects.
-But what if
+But both the
-both the ``foo`` and ``bar`` modules did indeed produce
+``foo`` and ``bar`` modules could indeed produce :ref:`effects`, by
-:ref:`effects`, by having their reducers specified like this:
+having their reducers specified as follows:

 .. code-block:: c++

-   auto update(foo_model m, foo_action a)
+   auto update_foo(foo_model m, foo_action a)
        -> std::pair<foo_model,
                     lager::effect<foo_action, lager::deps<foo_service&>>>;

-   auto update(bar_model m, bar_action a)
+   auto update_bar(bar_model m, bar_action a)
        -> std::pair<bar_model,
                     lager::effect<bar_action, lager::deps<bar_service&>>>;

 Either function can return an effect.
+This effect would need to be
-However, what is the type of an
+returned back by the reducer of the `app`.
+However, what is the type
-effect that can be either of the two types?
-We have to look at the
+of an effect that can be either of the two submodule types?
+We have
-two template parameters of the :cpp:type:`lager::effect` type:
+to look at the two template parameters of the
+:cpp:type:`lager::effect` type:

 - To combine the actions, we use an action type that is a superset of
   the two action types.
 In this case, ``app_action``.
 If we had no
-  such superset type, we can use ``lager::actions<foo_action,
+  such superset type, we could use ``lager::actions<foo_action,
   bar_action>`` as a template parameter for the effect, to indicate
   that we want an effect that can deliver either of the two disjoint
   action types.

-- In the dependencies, we just have to make sure list all the
+- To combine the dependencies, we just have to make sure to list all
-  dependencies required by both effects.
+  the dependencies required by both effects.
 In our example:
   ``lager::deps<foo_service&, bar_service&>``.

 We can now write the app reducer as: